How fast do electric bikes go?

 Electric bike motor power

 Let’s say you’re riding on completely flat terrain with no speed limits.
+The top speeds your electric bike could reach depending on your motor include:

 • A 1000w electric bike can reach 45mph